-We’ve all been there.
-Now, as parents, it aches to see our kids experience fears and anxieties.
+As parents, it aches to see our kids experience fears and anxieties.
+Whether they’re facing smaller fears like spiders, snakes, or creepy clowns, or larger fears like war, school shootings, or other tragedies, we want to help.
 What do we do when they go white as a sheet, their hands get clammy, their heart pounds, or they just lose it?

 Maybe ordering burgers isn’t your kid’s struggle.
 No worries!
 Look through this list.
 It’s not all-inclusive, but it might help you and your child get to the root of the fears and anxieties they’re experiencing.